-To setup a RADIUS server running NPS in AWS running on Windows Server, the easiest and quickest way is to our our RADIUS NPS Server solution in the AWS marketplace.
+To setup and install a Cloud RADIUS Server running NPS in AWS running on Windows Server, the easiest and quickest way is to our AWS RADIUS NPS Server solution in the AWS marketplace.
 Launch the image direct from the marketplace.
 Perfect solution for providing wireless authentication for your access points (APs).

 Once you have deployed our RADIUS server solution from the AWS marketplace.
 The first step is to RDP into your new VM:

 - Guide on how to RDP into an AWS instance

 Next, Once you have logged into the AWS RADIUS server, you are now ready to configure it for wireless authentication with your Active Directory.

 Open ‘Network Policy Server’ from the desktop or administrative tools: